achingono/Enfold/README.md

 Enfold
 ======

-This project is a demonstration of how to generate Javascript bundles dynamicamically.
+This project is a demonstration of how to generate Javascript bundles dynamically.

 Usage
 =====